-This course outlines the historical development of church music from the Biblical origin to the modern contemporary period, highlighting musical forms, styles, composers, performers and the general characteristics of Christian music.
-It defines the Seventh-Day Adventist church worldviews on music and its use for worship.
-The course also creates an opportunity for potentials in applied music.
+The course outlines the historical development of church music from the biblical origin to the modern contemporary period and a comparative analysis of music in the worship of different religious denominations, especially the orthodox and the Pentecostal.
+It defines the Seventh Day Adventist worldviews on the concept, roles, and place of music in worship.
+It seeks to build an effective music ministry.